Sample size calculation: Correlation coefficient

 For α-level you select 0.05 and for β-level you select 0.20 (power is 80%).

-After you click the Calculate button the program displays the required sample size (19 in the example, meaning that you will need 19 cases in which both variables must be measured).
+After you click Calculate the program displays the required sample size (19 in the example, meaning that you will need 19 cases in which both variables must be measured).

 A table shows the required sample size for different Type I and Type II Error levels.